 Expand description

-This crate provides a query language for JSON data that can be used to search for matching regular paths in the JSON tree, using a derivation of regular expressions.
+A query language for JSON data that searches for matching regular paths in the JSON tree, using a derivation of regular expressions.

 §Overview